 Best viewed using the following browsers: Google Chrome,Safari, Firefox and Microsoft Edge.

-The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave, Harmon, and Hacienda from Valley View to Las Vegas Boulevard.
+The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave. and Harmon from Valley View to Las Vegas Boulevard.

 The project objectives are as follows:

 Stakeholder outreach is an integral component of the environmental process.
-State, local, and federal agencies as well as property owners, residents and business owners will be actively engaged in a Public Review process and provided opportunity for input and comment.
+State, local, and federal agencies as well as property owners, residents and business owners have been actively engaged in a Public Review process and provided opportunity for input and comment.
 The project will document all stakeholder outreach performed.
 Stakeholder outreach will continue throughout the environmental review, design, and construction phases.